how to identify a child's blood type by parentHow to determine the child's blood type by parent? Photo: Getty

 It's all about proteins

-The method of blood group research, based onanalysis of parental data, can come in handy if there are controversial points about the paternity of the child.
-This information will help to calculate the probability of hemolytic disease of the newborn.
-A fatal disease occurs when the parent and child are incompatible with the group or Rh-factor.
-The subdivision of blood into groups depends on the presence or absence in the red blood cells of special proteins - agglutinogens.
-There are two types, which are usually labeled A and B. If there are no such proteins, then the blood group is called the first.
-The presence of type A agglutinogens indicates the second group, B - from the third.
+A method of blood group testing based onanalysis of parental data, can be useful if there are controversial issues about the paternity of the child.
+This information will help calculate the probability of developing hemolytic disease of the newborn.
+A life-threatening disease occurs when the mother and child are incompatible in blood group or Rh factor.
+The division of blood into groups depends on the presence or absence of special proteins in the red blood cells - agglutinogens.
+There are two types of them, which are usually labeled A and B. If there are no such proteins, then the blood group is called the first.
+The presence of agglutinogens of type A indicates the second group, B - the third.
 The presence of both types of proteins implies the fourth group.
-That is why in the medical documents blood groups are indicated as follows: - first - I (0); - the second - II (A); - the third - III (B); - the fourth - IV (AB).
-Rhesus factor - the protein-antigen contained in the erythrocytes.
-Its presence in the blood cells is marked as a positive Rh factor, absence - negative.
-Information on this antigen should be known to both parents in order to avoid Rhesus-conflict.
-Its risk increases if the pope has a rhesus with a plus sign, the mother - a negative, and the baby inherited the father's antigen.
+That is why in medical documents blood groups are indicated as follows: - first - I (0); - second - II (A); - third - III (B); - fourth - IV (AB).
+Rh factor is a protein antigen contained in red blood cells.
+Its presence in blood cells is marked as a positive Rh factor, its absence is marked as a negative one.
+Both parents should know about this antigen to avoid Rh conflict.
+The risk increases if the father has a positive Rh factor, the mother has a negative Rh factor, and the baby inherits the father's antigen.

 How is the blood group passed to the baby?

-Dependence of blood group inheritance can betrace.
-Both parents have I (0)?
-Their children with 100% probability will inherit the same.
-The heir of the parents with the second group will receive a similar result in 75 percent of the cases.
-But a quarter of kids have a chance to come into the world with I (0).
-At III (B), in both parents, three quarters of babies are born with the same group, and a fourth with the first.
-If mum and dad are carriers of both types of proteins IV (AB), all is more complicated.
-Only half of the children born to such parents inherit the composition of their blood.
-The rest have an equal chance to get II (A) or III (B).
-It is possible to reveal the regularity of the genetic transmission and for different blood groups in the parents.
-If the mother has the first group, and the father has a second or third (or vice versa), the baby will inherit one of them.
-The combination of my mother's I (0) and father's IV (AB) as a result always gives as II (A) or III (B) in the newborn.
-Neither the fourth nor the first group they can not be.
-Likewise, if the pope's I (0), and mom's IV (AB).
-When the baby is born to the parents with II (A) and IV (AB), he has a 50% chance of receiving the blood of the second group.
-But also the child may have III (B) or IV (AB).
-And if one of the parents is the bearer of II (A), and the second is of III (B), it is unrealistic to calculate the blood group of their offspring.
-Can be any option.
-It is interesting that a person with a fourth blood group, whoever he marries has never entered, will never have an heir with the first.
-The Rh factor is also genetically determined: - A couple with positive rhesus may have a crumb with both the presence of the antigen, and without it. - If the parents have this indicator with a minus sign, the baby will also have a similar one. - With different Rh factors, the infant will inherit one of the parental.
-When planning a large family, the young couple should take into account the inheritance of both the blood group and the Rh factor.
-In case of doubt in paternity or the need for blood transfusion, only theoretical calculation can not be taken into account.
-It is necessary to conduct a laboratory study.
-Analyzes are handed down by parents and children, the blood group is calculated as accurately as possible.
+The dependence of blood group inheritance can betrace.
+Do both parents have I (0)?
+Their children are 100% likely to inherit the same.
+The heir of parents with the second group will receive a similar one in 75 percent of cases.
+But a quarter of babies have a chance to be born with I (0).
+With III (B), three quarters of babies are born with the same group in both parents, and a quarter with the first.
+If mom and dad are carriers of both types of IV (AB) proteins, everything is more complicated.
+Only half of the children born to such parents inherit their blood composition.
+The rest have an equal chance of getting II (A) or III (B).
+It is possible to identify a pattern of genetic transmission with different blood groups in parents.
+If the mother has the first group, and the father has the second or third (or vice versa), then the baby will inherit one of them.
+The combination of mom's I (0) and dad's IV (AB) always results in either II (A) or III (B) in the newborn.
+They cannot have either the fourth or the first group.
+The same thing happens if the father has I (0) and the mother has IV (AB).
+When a baby is born to parents with II (A) and IV (AB), he has a 50 percent chance of getting the second blood group.
+But the child may also have III (B) or IV (AB).
+And if one of the parents is a carrier of II (A), and the other is III (B), it is unrealistic to calculate the blood group of their offspring.
+Any option is possible.
+It is interesting that a person with the fourth blood group, no matter who he marries, will never have an heir with the first.
+The Rh factor is also determined genetically: - A couple with positive Rh factors can have a baby with or without the antigen. - If the parents have this indicator with a minus sign, the baby will also have a similar one. - With different Rh factors, the baby will inherit one of the parents.
+When planning a large family, a young couple should take into account the inheritance of both the blood type and the Rh factor.
+If there are doubts about paternity or the need for a blood transfusion, one cannot take into account only a theoretical calculation.
+A laboratory study is required.
+Parents and children take tests, the blood type is calculated as accurately as possible.

 Comments